 This is a new process eMeasure.
-According to the developer, recent reports indicate that mean emergency department wait times are increasing and there are studies that associated Emergency Department crowding and waiting with worse patient outcomes.
-The purpose of this measure is to assess whether patients who require immediate treatment, specifically those assessed as "immediate" or "emergent" on a five-level triage scale, are seen by a provider within recommended times as defined by the National Center for Health Statistics.
-FMQAI tested this measure in seven geographically diverse hospitals.
-The developer provided several sources of evidence and the Committee agreed that ED crowding and long wait times for urgent ED cases is an important problem that must be addressed.
-Median wait times for ED patients of all severity levels increased from 24.7 to 31.3 minutes between 1998-2000 and 2008-2010.
-The Committee agreed there is a clear opportunity for improvement.
+According to the developer, recent reports indicate that mean emergency department wait times are increasing, and there are studies that show an association of worse patient outcomes with Emergency Department crowding and waiting.
+The purpose of this measure is to assess whether patients who require immediate treatment-those assessed as "immediate" or "emergent" on a 5-level triage scale-are seen by a provider within recommended times as defined by the National Center for Health Statistics.
+FMQAI tested this measure in 7 geographically diverse hospitals.
+The developer provided several sources of evidence, and the Committee agreed that ED crowding and long wait times for urgent ED cases are an important problem that must be addressed.
+Median wait times for ED patients of all severity levels increased from 24.7 to 31.3 minutes in 2008-2010.
+The Committee agreed that there is a clear opportunity for improvement.
 While these data elements are commonly available in several EHR systems (including Epic, Cerner, and McKesson products) and used by each hospital, the Committee had serious concerns about the reliability and validity of the measure.
-This is because there was poor agreement between the actual time a patient is seen by a qualified provider (captured during field testing) and what was documented in the EHR which is more of a reflection of when the provider signed up to see the patient in the tracking system rather than the time to provider-patient evaluation actually occurred.
-Overall, the Committee agreed the measure does not adequately meet the scientific acceptability (reliability) criteria and it was not recommended for NQF endorsement.
+This is because there was poor agreement between the actual time a patient is seen by a qualified provider (captured during field testing) and what was documented in the EHR, which is more of a reflection of when the provider was scheduled to see the patient in the tracking system rather than the time when the provider actually saw the patient.
+Overall, the Committee agreed the measure does not adequately meet the scientific acceptability (reliability) criteria, and it was not recommended for NQF endorsement.